woletee/Knowledge-graph-DSL/README.md

 This repository contains Python code for constructing knowledge graphs from ARC (Abstraction and Reasoning Corpus) task grids.
 The project utilizes graph-based data structures to analyze and visualize relationships within ARC tasks, facilitating a deeper understanding of spatial and relational patterns.

+## you can find the paper here published in IJCAI-LNSAI-2024

 ## Features

 - **Node Representation**: Utilize `Pnode`, `Onode`, `Gnode`, and `Vnode` classes to represent different layers of abstraction within ARC tasks.